StephanBull/alx-higher_level_programming/0x00-python-hello_world/README.md

-This file contains a description of the all the tasks in this project 0x00-python programming
+This file contains the description of the tasks IN 0x00 Hello World project